gmaresca/angular-mastery-workshop/exercise-1-angular-cli.md

 9. Check out the new test output
 10. Try breaking a test by changing `toEqual('customer-admin-app');` in the `app.component.spec.ts` file (`/projects/customer-admin-app/src/app/`) to `customer-admin-app 1`
 11. Check out the new test output and try changing tests couple of times
+12. Run end to end tests using `ng e2e`
+13. Run tslint using `ng lint`

+### Continuous Integration testing
+It usually makes sense to create dedicated `ci` npm script in package json which will execute all the tests in order for every push to give branch, such a command can look like `"ci": "ng lint && ng test && ng e2e"`...

 ## TODO 7 - Analyze application